kiranshila/casperfpga_rs/README.md

 ## Future Work

+### Yellow Blocks

+There are quite a few missing yellow blocks in this library, mainly due to the fact that I don't have hardware to test them on.
+PRs (or hardware donations) welcome!

+### Transports

+Reconcile [katcp](https://github.com/kiranshila/katcp) requirements with "as implemented" details from CASPER devices to add katcp as a transport mechanism.

 ### Device Tree

 Currently, `.fpg` files are the source of automatically generating typesafe interfaces for a given design.
 If CASPER adopts device tree, we'd want to write a parser that performs the same translation.